A quick guide on hiking from Dilijan to Jukhtak monastery in Armenia. Includes information on how to get to Dijilan and where to stay.

 Dilijan, sometimes affectionately referred to as “Little Switzerland” by the locals, is a resort town in northeastern Armenia.
 At 1500 meters (4900 feet), it’s beautifully perched between several mountains–an ideal place for a hiking adventure.
-There are several monasteries and villages within walking distance of the town, so we decided to hike to Jukhtak monastery, continue to a village, then head back to Dilijan.
-Seemed easy enough, especially since the walk was supposed to be clearly marked,
+There are several monasteries and villages within walking distance of the town.
+Dilijan also borders Dilijan National Park, which has a multitude of hiking options.
+Below you can find a guide on how to hike to Jukhtak monastery, continue to a village, then head back to Dilijan.

-The rest of the walk was very pleasant, albeit a bit muddy and steep at points (I’m still working on the fitness thing).
-The trail passes a simple hilltop cemetery, another tiny hut that may or may not be considered a monastery, and ends in a village on the outskirts of Dilijan, on the highway between Dilijan and Vanadzor.
+The rest of the walk is very pleasant, albeit a bit muddy and steep at points.
+The trail passes a simple hilltop cemetery, another tiny hut that may or may not is considered a monastery, and ends in a village on the outskirts of Dilijan, on the highway between Dilijan and Vanadzor.

 Note: Beware of big dogs (with big teeth) along the way—not all dogs can be as friendly as the dogs that helped us in Mestia.
 Their bark is probably worse than their bite, but when the dog is as big as a small horse, we generally prefer to avoid finding out what their bites are like.

 The above-mentioned hike should take about three hours, although it took us six due to our refusal to follow directions.